firesidefiction/firesidefiction.github.io/_contributors/imogen-archer.md

 permalink: imogen-archer
 bio-spanish:
 ---
-Imogen Archer is a speculative fiction writer living in Michigan with her partner and cats and is overly fond of run-on sentences.
+Imogen Archer is a speculative fiction writer living in Michigan with her partner and cats, and is overly fond of run-on sentences.
 She is on Twitter at @Arch_Imogen.